 The area is also well served for excellent coffee shops, if you can dodge the persistent chains.
 Fortitude (3c York Pl), Wellington Coffee (33a George St), Lowdown Coffee (40 George St), Cairngorm Coffee (41a Frederick St) and Artisan Roast (57 Broughton St) are all local favourites.

+Blunt Knife Co.
+(41 Thistle St, until 15 Jul; new location TBC) is a social enterprise shop and events space promoting work by women and people of marginalised genders.
 Looking for booze?
 Bon Vivant’s Companion (51 Thistle St) offers an array of fine wines, beers and spirits, including an extensive selection of Scottish gins while Vino (30 Broughton St) is a local independent chain providing expertly chosen wine and beer.

 Looking for meat?
 Newly renovated Broughton Market (97 Broughton St) is a local institution – go on Thursday for the full range of fancy sausages.
 Looking for homewares?
 Who doesn’t, when on holiday?
 You’ll find a carefully chosen selection in Life Story (53 London St).